tempertemper/www.tempertemper.net/src/site/posts/2020-04-08--de-prioritising-design.md

 A good friend of mine looks after the website for a company that sells parts for machinery.
 Thousands of parts.

-He came to me asking for some CSS help with the layout in a mega-menu, which I helped out with, but—me being me—I couldn't stop myself pointing out some issues with the design of the mega-menu itself…
+He came to me asking for some CSS help with the layout in a mega-menu, which I helped out with, but---me being me---I couldn't stop myself pointing out some issues with the design of the mega-menu itself…

 The menu was made up of two parts: